anusha-shanbhog/AIP_GSOC_Challenge/README.md

 aip assignment.py: It is the main python tool to generate the blocklists

-blocklists_generated: It is the folder in which the generated blocklists from online and offline are stored along with a timestamp indictaing date of generation
+blocklists_downloaded: It is the folder in which the generated blocklists from online and offline are stored along with a timestamp indictaing date of generation

 blocklists_offline: It is the folder in which the set of offline blocklist sources(in .csv form) are stored